and the calm is deep where the quiet waters flow

 “Come, come, Wei Ying,” the Jiaojiao woman said.
-Wei Wuxian noticed that another beta was with them—a boy a little younger than he, probably a servant.
+Wei Wuxian noticed that another zhongyong was with them—a boy a little younger than he, probably a servant.
 He bore with him a lukewarm and watery scent.
 “I need to bring you to your quarters.”

 He bowed in a parody of politeness and replied, “After you, my lady Jiaojiao.”

 Her smile turned into an ugly frown.
-For a second she looked like she wanted to hit him, but no doubt her need to look mannered held her back, for she yelled at the beta boy instead: “Hurry up now!”
+For a second she looked like she wanted to hit him, but no doubt her need to look mannered held her back, for she yelled at the zhongyong boy instead: “Hurry up now!”

 The boy yelped and led them forward.

 They climbed the steps to the wide gates in silence.
-Wei Wuxian remember too clearly in what circumstances he had ascended them last—with his bow around his shoulders and dust marring his tired face, and the knowledge of having bested all his competitors.
+Wei Wuxian remembered too clearly in what circumstances he had ascended them last—with his bow around his shoulders and dust marring his tired face, and the knowledge of having bested all of his competitors.
 He did not feel so victorious now.

 “Open the door,” Jiaojiao ordered.

 The two guards jumped.
-At first they start at her without understanding, but then their eyes went to Wei Wuxian by her side, and their noses must have picked up the scent of him.
+At first they stared at her without understanding, but then their eyes went to Wei Wuxian by her side, and their noses must have picked up the scent of him.
 They nodded in acknowledgment.